the-isf-academy/making-with-code-revamp/site/content/courses/cs9/unit02/labs/lab3_story/_index.md

 ## [6] Extension:

 For your project, you will need to build out **one** additional feature to this `Story` framework.
 Here are a few suggested features:
-- a `Player` class
-  - unique branches depending on the type of character
-  - hunger level
-  - health level
 - looping stories with the ability to set an Node as a current Node's child
+  - *e.g. player can go back to a previous area*
+- a `Player` class with unique properties
+  - *e.g. hunger, money, health*
+- variable messaging in the story
+  - *e.g. `"you have visited this store 5 times"`*
 - a special `Node` child-class that gives items or status effects
-- variable messaging
-  - e.g. `"you have visited this store 5 times"`
+  - *e.g. a locked door where you need to first collect the key in a certain room.*

 {{< code-action >}} **Use this time to experiment with of these features!
 If you have your own ideas, feel free to experiment with that!**